Leonardo-Boss/suckless-site/suckless.org/index.md

 2015-02-14
 ----------
-There will be [slcon2](http://suckless.org/conference/) held in Budpast end of Oct 2015.
+There will be [slcon2](http://suckless.org/conference/) held in Budapest end of Oct 2015.

 The CfP for interested participants is now open and will end *30 April 2015*.